Community-Engaged Research to Promote Health Equity (CERPHE) Trainee Pilot Grants

 A process that incorporates input from people who the research outcomes will impact and involves such people or groups as equal partners throughout the research process.
 This involvement may include co-designing research questions to solve problems, making decisions, influencing policies, and creating programs and interventions that affect their own lives.”

-CEnR is an effective strategy to promote healthy equity by partnering with community organizations, patients, public health agencies, advocates, policymakers, or other key groups throughout the research process.
-It enhances creativity and innovation, contributes to a culture of health equity in translational research, and facilitates the rapid dissemination of study findings to impact policies and practices.
+CEnR is an effective strategy for promoting healthy equity by partnering with community organizations, patients, public health agencies, advocates, policymakers, or other key groups throughout the research process.
+It enhances creativity and innovation, contributes to a culture of health equity in translational research, and facilitates the rapid dissemination of study findings to inform policies and practices.

 • Highlights significant maternal and child health disparity (e.g., racial and ethnic, socioeconomic and geographic, sexual orientation and gender identity).

-• Focuses on reasons or drivers behind these disparities.
+• Focuses on the reasons or drivers behind these disparities.

 • Proposes action-oriented strategies to promote equity and improve health outcomes in diverse communities through policy or programmatic changes and innovations.